suffs811/the-terminator/README.md

 stage 4 - report writing
 - add contents from enum.txt (enumeration data), priv.txt (privilege escalation vector used to gain root privileges), and data_exfil.txt (peristence and target machine data) to .txt and .docx files with headings; use -o to specify desired file name

-# TO DO
-- create vm to help people learn how to use the terminator
-- add web enumeration function that scans web page images for hidden stego files & searches for usernames/passwords in source code

 # credit and license
 Copyright (c) 2023 suffs811